stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Mandatory

 + `category` : Parking site's category.
 The purpose of this field is to allow to tag, generally speaking, off street parking entities.
-Particularities and detailed descriptions should found under the corresponding specific attributes.
+Particularities and detailed descriptions should be found under the corresponding specific attributes.
     + Attribute type: List of [Text](http://schema.org/Text)
     + Allowed values:
         + (`public`, `private`, `publicPrivate`,
            `urbanDeterrentParking`, `parkingGarage`, `parkingLot`,
            `shortTerm`, `mediumTerm`, `longTerm`,
            `free`, `feeCharged`,
-           `staffed`, `guarded`, `barrierAccess`, `gateAccess`, `freeAccess`,
+           `staffed`, `guarded`, `barrierAccess`, `gateAccess`, `freeAccess`, `forElectricalCharging`,
-           `accessible`, `electricalCharging`,
-           `onlyResidents`,
+           `onlyResidents`, `onlyWithPermit`,
            `forEmployees`, `forVisitors`, `forCustomers`, `forStudents`, `forMembers`, `forDisabled`, `forResidents`, `underground`, `ground`)
-        + The semantics of the `forxxx` values is that the parking offers specific spots for that kind of users.
+        + The semantics of the `forxxx` values is that the parking offers specific spots subject to that particular condition.
-        + The semantics of the `onlyxxx`values is that the parking only allow to park that kind of users.
+        + The semantics of the `onlyxxx`values is that the parking only allows to park on that particular condition.
         + Other application-specific
     + Mandatory